 GLSEN's research brief, The Experiences of LGBT Students in School Athletics (pdf), is an in-depth look at the experiences of LGBTQ student athletes, using data from GLSEN's 2011 National School Climate Survey.
 The survey included responses from 8,584 secondary school students between the ages of 13 and 20.
 Respondents were from all 50 states and the District of Columbia and from 3,224 unique school districts.

 Findings in this research brief uncover four key concerns:

-1. Physical Education classes were unsafe environments for many LGBT students.
+1. Physical Education classes were unsafe environments for many LGBTQ students.